v-pbartley/openhack-mc4h/Challenge-05/Readme.md

 + Deploy and Config the Sync Admin for FHIR administration application

 ### SyncAgent, API for FHIR and Dynamics Relationship
 The SyncAgent acts as a 2-way communication processor between Azure API for FHIR and Dynamics.
+Requirements (not all pictured below) include
+- FHIR-Proxy deployed with Azure API for FHIR
-Requirements (not all pictured below) include FHIR-Proxy and Service Client information from the Dynamics Tenant.
+- Service Client information from the Dynamics Tenant (the Dynamics Tenant must be separate from the Azure API for FHIR/FHIR-Proxy tenant)

 ![deploy](./media/deploy-components.png)